jalbertbowden/vb-adt-heatmaps/README.md

+vb-adt-heatmaps

+Virginia Beach ADT (Average Daily Traffic) Heatmaps From 2009-2012

+Note: this data is not 100% accurate; I manually plotted the lat/lon based off the data.
+Ideally replaced by correct lat/lon that virginia beach gis uses.
+/** heatmap.js read.me **/
 # heatmap.js
 heatmap.js is a JavaScript library that can be used to generate web heatmaps with the html5canvas element based on your data.